b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy/Sealing.md

 &nbsp;

 #### Joseph's Children
 Joseph & Emma had many of their children pass away before reaching adulthood.
 I'll acknowledge how somber that reality is, but it isn't the focus of today's exploration.
-[Alvin Smith](https://ancestors.familysearch.org/tree/person/KWVG-G7N), Joseph's firstborn, died in infancy&mdash; listed as having been born and deceased the same day of 15 June 1828.
+[Alvin Smith](https://ancestors.familysearch.org/tree/person/KWVG-G7N), Joseph's firstborn, died in infancy— listed as having been born and deceased the same day of 15 June 1828.
 Alvin was sealed to Joseph & Emma on...
 26 January 1978?
 That's...
 150 years later?

 I hope the temples aren't just recycling names to go through.
 The whole reason the site has the seven-character ID string is to differentiate between the [1,479,050](https://www.familysearch.org/search/discovery/results?page=1&results=12&q.birthLikeDate.from=1828&q.surname=smith&q.givenName=alvin) hits I found for "alvin smith" born in 1828.
 I have encountered anecdotal claims that the temples do recycle names, but don't find them reliable enough to point to.
 [Third normal form relational databases](https://en.m.wikipedia.org/wiki/Third_normal_form) should have a distinctive primary key, as is demonstrated in each record here.
 If the names are being recycled, and Alvin has been sealed more than once, maybe 1978 is the most recent iteration?
 I don't think that makes the possibility more palatable.